rjnesspor/interpreter/README.md

 *output*
 ```
-The value of x minus y is:
+Enter a number:
+1   <== user input
-5
+Your number plus 5 equals:
+6
-Is x minus y less than 7?
+The result is less than 10!
-Yes!

 Program exited with status SUCCESS.
 ```